-As I’ve gotten older my palate has become more adventurous, preferring flavors that surprise and excite my tongue.
-But I grew up in the midwest in the ’80s when creamy casseroles were a dinnertime staple, so I still have a soft spot for classic dishes like this Tuna Noodle Casserole.
-It might not be as flashy as many of my other creations, but it’s filling, creamy, and totally comforting!
-I did update this classic a bit to fit my current cooking style by making this tuna noodle casserole from scratch, with no canned condensed soup.
+As I’ve gotten older my palate has become more adventurous, preferring flavors that surprise and excite me.
+But I grew up in the Midwest in the ’80s when creamy casseroles were a dinnertime staple, so I still have a soft spot for classic dishes like this Tuna Noodle Casserole.
+It might not be as flashy as many of my other creations, but this Tuna Noodle Casserole recipe is filling, creamy, and totally comforting!
+I did update the classic a bit to fit my current cooking style by making this tuna noodle casserole 100% from scratch, with no canned condensed soup.

 What is Tuna Noodle Casserole?

-This classic casserole dish starts with a creamy mushroom sauce combined with delicate egg noodles, peas, and tuna, then topped with a buttery breadcrumb, cracker, or potato chip topping.
-The classic version of tuna noodle casserole uses a can of condensed cream of mushroom soup for the sauce, but in the recipe below I’ve whipped up a homemade creamy mushroom sauce instead.
+This classic casserole dish starts with a creamy mushroom sauce combined with delicate egg noodles, peas, and tuna, then it’s topped with a buttery breadcrumb, cracker, or potato chip topping.
+The classic version of tuna noodle casserole uses canned condensed cream of mushroom soup for the sauce, but in the recipe below I’ve whipped up a homemade creamy mushroom sauce instead.
 It does take a little more time, but it’s totally worth it, IMHO!

 One of the most popular variations of this classic casserole is to add cheddar cheese.
 So if you like your tuna noodle casserole extra cheesy, feel free to stir in a cup of shredded cheddar when combining the sauce, pasta, and tuna.
 It will get nice and melty as the casserole bakes!
 Parmesan is another great option.